Title: Accommodating for the Service Contract Act (SCA) in Unanet

 Information on various ways to handle Paid leave in Unanet may be found here: http://knowledgecenter.unanet.com/x/OYAN

 Let's take a look at an example of SCA calculations.

 An employee works on SCA Covered Project 1 and Non-SCA Covered Project 2.

-The employee has selected medical & Dental coverage.
-The company paid portion of those benefits is $200/month (or $47/week)
+The employee has selected Medical and Dental coverage.
+The company paid portion of those benefits is $200/month (or $47/week).